aimms/how-to/Articles/662/662-configuring-logging-aimms-pro-on-prem-sessions.rst

 Packed
 -------

 In the .aimmspack, also a ``LoggerConfig.xml`` file is enclosed.
-Some parts that are specific to logging for AIMMS PRO on Prem sessions are:
+Some parts that are specific to logging for AIMMS PRO On-Premise sessions are:

 The appender used.